graphiti-api/graphiti/UPGRADING.md

 end
 ```

 To migrate, move attribute-hash modifications to `before_attributes` (which still receives the mutable hash, before assignment), or set the value on the model as above.
-Hooks that only wrap their yield - transactions, timing, post-save side effects - need no changes.
+Hooks that only wrap their yield — transactions, timing, post-save side effects — need no changes.
 Graphiti 1.x releases warn at runtime when a hook would be affected.

 `before/around/after_attributes` and `before/around/after_save` are unchanged.
+Custom `create`/`update` adapter overrides keep their 1.x signatures.

+One behaviour change inside the absorbed spec helpers: `Node#respond_to?` is now a proper `respond_to_missing?`, so `node.respond_to?(:first_name)` returns `true` for attributes present in the payload where it used to return `false`.

 ### Fine print